Helping busy Millennials make smarter purchases so they can feel confident while saving time

 I decided to take a step back and pivot my understanding of what information meant to my users and how it could improve the experience.
 I thought about including personality quizzes, entering and saving personal information, and combining them to create a personalized shopping experience.

 Low-Fi Wireframe Sketches

 I'll be exploring layouts and features with low-fi sketches.
 This will allow me to explore ideas and conduct user testing at each stage to make sure my designs are effective.

 Moving into the design phase, I needed to empathize with my users and create potential solutions for the problem space.
-I explored many ideas, big or small, through low-fidelity wireframe sketches before moving into the mid-fi design phase.
-This will save me time and effort in the long run.
+I explored many ideas, big and small, through low-fidelity wireframe sketches before moving into the mid-fi design phase.
+This method saves me time and effort.